 Several years ago I was told I “wasn’t really a travel writer” because I didn’t travel internationally.
 This conversation, which occurred over email, stuck in my craw.

-This definition does not include, “must have passport with at least 3 stamps.”
+This definition does not include, “must have a passport with at least 3 stamps.”

-I believe it was the advent of the “travel blogger” that changed people’s perspective on “traveling” and “travel writing,” but just because I don’t trot the globe doesn’t mean I’m not a traveler, and this goes for you too.
+I believe it was the advent of the “travel blogger” that changed people’s perspective on “traveling” and “travel writing” to something that must be done abroad.
+However, because I don’t trot the globe doesn’t mean I’m not a traveler, and this goes for you too.